Skip to content

 Frequently asked

-Vertical depth in Monterey city is still being filled in as user scans accumulate.
+Vertical depth in Monterey is still being filled in as user scans accumulate.
 Run a free scan to be the first to populate a vertical here.

-What does Monterey city's Market Opportunity Score mean?
+What does Monterey's Market Opportunity Score mean?

-Monterey city scores 38.93/100 on LocalVein's Market Opportunity Score.
+Monterey scores 38.93/100 on LocalVein's Market Opportunity Score.
 The score blends median home value ($1M), homeownership rate, median home age, and population density into a single 0–100 number.
 Think of it as a shortlist heuristic: higher scores earn a drill-down into vertical-level stats, lower scores stay benched unless a client targets the geography specifically.

-How often is Monterey city data refreshed?
+How often is Monterey data refreshed?

 Yes, every paid tier produces CRM-ready exports — ready-to-drop CSVs for GoHighLevel, HubSpot, Instantly, and a neutral format for any other pipeline tool.
-For Monterey city, expect 0 businesses available across all verticals once you scan a vertical for the first time. $104K median household income and 29,772 residents make it a market where most agency outreach scenarios fit.
+For Monterey, expect 0 businesses available across all verticals once you scan a vertical for the first time. $104K median household income and 29,772 residents make it a market where most agency outreach scenarios fit.

 What you see vs. what you get